IMLS-RBS Fellowship Program

 Please note, the IMLS-RBS Fellowship Program is no longer accepting new applicants.

-Fellows attend a course at RBS for free (tuition is currently $1,295 or $1,395, depending on the course), receive a year’s membership in RBMS, and a stipend for covering the costs of travel and housing at RBS and the RBMS conference.
+Fellows attend a course at RBS for free, receive a year’s membership in RBMS, and a stipend for covering the costs of travel and housing at RBS and the RBMS conference.

 IMLS-RBS Fellowship Program Components

 During their fellowship tenure, IMLS-RBS Fellows will receive intensive, hands-on training at RBS and may pursue further learning opportunities offered as part of RBMS’s annual conference.
 Through these activities, IMLS-RBS Fellows will enter into a professional community of likeminded individuals interested in special collections librarianship.
 The fellowship program includes the following benefits:

 - One week-long, 30-hour course at Rare Book School (contingent upon acceptance into the course by the instructor; admission is competitive)

 - Registration fees for the RBMS conference the year of the fellowship

 - A stipend covering the cost of travel and housing at RBS and at RBMS